michaela10c/ssvep_data_analysis/README.md

 ## Project Overview
-This repository contains the data analysis and results for our Steady-State Visually Evoked Potentials (SSVEP) project, which investigates signal preprocessing, feature extraction, and classification for SSVEP signals using Canonical Correlation Analysis (CCA), Filter Bank CCA (FBCCA), and Linear Discriminant Analysis (LDA).
-This project is built using EEG datasets recorded from two subjects across multiple sessions.
+This repository contains the data analysis and results for our Steady-State Visually Evoked Potentials (SSVEP) project, which investigates signal preprocessing, feature extraction, and classification for SSVEP signals using **Canonical Correlation Analysis (CCA)**, **Filter Bank CCA (FBCCA)**, and **Linear Discriminant Analysis (LDA)**.
+This project is built using EEG datasets recorded from **two subjects** across **two sessions**.
 The aim is to enhance classification accuracy of brain signals, and potentially improve results through a combination of machine learning and signal processing techniques.

 ## Folder Structure and File Descriptions